niklashigi/apk-mitm/README.md

 - If the app uses Google Maps and the map is broken after patching, then the app's API key is probably [restricted to the developer's certificate][google-api-key-restrictions].
 You'll have to [create your own API key][google-maps-android] without restrictions and replace it in the app's `AndroidManifest.xml` file.

 - If `apk-mitm` crashes while decoding or encoding the issue is probably related to [Apktool][apktool].
 Check [their issues on GitHub][apktool-issues] to find possible workarounds.
+If you happen to find an Apktool version that's not affected by the issue, you can instruct `apk-mitm` to use it by specifying the path of its JAR file through the `--apktool` option.

 ## Installation